re-rxjs/react-rxjs/README.md

 ```

 The enhanced observables returned from `connectObservable` and `connectFactoryObservable`
-have been enhanced with this operator, but do not complete.
-Meaning that the latest
+have been enhanced with this operator.
-emitted value will be available until the `refCount` drops to zero.

 ### SUSPENSE